E-Invoicing in Portugal

 The B2G E-Invoicing mandate in Portugal was set to be relatively straightforward: all invoices must be sent electronically to public administrations via a central platform.

 However, implementation faced numerous complications and delays, partly due to Covid and partly due to the slow e-invoicing adoption of public administrations and private companies.
-The current five-year delay in applying the B2G mandate for SMEs is substantial and has become a growing concern.
+The current four-year delay in implementing the B2G mandate for SMEs is significant and has become an increasing concern, with additional postponements also happening for B2B e-invoicing.

 All this put together with also the mandatory QR code and the optional ATCUD both requiring certified software makes it complicated to do e-invoicing in Portugal.
 Getting help from a well-established service provider is highly recommended and sometimes even the only viable choice.